 Which is better for businesses that are growing or scaling fast?

-Rosie AI is ideal for fast-growing businesses because we offer truly unlimited call handling and zero overages on all plans.
-Whereas with Goodcall, once you exceed your plan’s unique caller limit, you’ll be charged $0.50 per minute for additional calls.
+Rosie AI is ideal for fast-growing businesses because there are no unique customer caps on any plan.
+With Goodcall, once you exceed your plan's unique caller limit, you'll be charged $0.50 per additional customer – a cost that can add up quickly as your business grows.